mwhitney57/PiPAA/README.md

 Download the [project code archive](https://github.com/mwhitney57/PiPAA/archive/refs/heads/main.zip).
 If using Eclipse, import as a Maven project.
 Run Maven `install` on the project's [`pom.xml`](https://github.com/mwhitney57/PiPAA/blob/main/pom.xml).
 Use the shaded JAR file from the output.
 To wrap within an `EXE`, you can use [launch4j](https://launch4j.sourceforge.net/).

 ## ⚙ Binaries
-Projects bundled with PiPAA to help make it work, even if certain files are missing on your system.
+Projects bundled with PiPAA which help make it work, even if certain files are missing on your system.

 For video and audio playback.
 - `libVLC` @ <a target="_blank" href="https://www.videolan.org/vlc/libvlc.html">https://www.videolan.org/vlc/libvlc.html</a>